Kystverket/summer23ai-building-colors/yolo_implementation/README.md

 ### Scripts

-We used the html tool to download images from google maps.
-Then we used a version similar to `detection_local.ipynb` to detect and classify the buildings.
-For training the model see the latex guide.

-- `detection_local.ipynb`: An example script showing the model working on a folder with images.
-We used a colab in order to speed it up.
+- `detection_local.ipynb`: An example script showing the model working on a folder with images to detect buildings and output a json file of address locations and their predicted color.
-- `load_json.ipynb`: Using the json files with the data we have collected automatically.
-This was from postcode 6005 (430) Aspøya and 6006 Hessa (1366).
-We don't have the images used to create the json files included in the repo, because there are so many of them.
+- `load_json.ipynb`: Used to load and present the json data on a nice format.
-- `standard_test.ipynb`: Testing the model on a standard dataset.
-Automatically.
-These images are not used for training.
-And the solutions are hard coded.
+- `standard_test.ipynb`:  Used for testing model performance on a small standard dataset, if you want a more visual comparison of different models.
+These images are not used for training, and the solutions are hard coded.
-- `demo.ipynb`: Basic examples of how one can use Yolo and the model we have trained.
+- `demo.ipynb`: Basic examples of how one can use Yolo and the models we have trained.
 Useful to run through it.
 - `requirements.txt`: The requirements for the project.
 This is used to install the necessary packages.
 See [setup](#setup).

 ### data

 - `buildings/`: Images of buildings.
-The four first are images from neighbourhoods around Ålesund.
   - `aspoey/`: Some images from Aspøya
   - `bjoekavaagdalen/`: Some images from Bjørkåsdalen
   - `borgundvegen1/`: Some images from Borgundvegen